MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Experiments

 \subsection{Computational Efficiency Analysis}

-To verify the efficiency of the proposed method, we compare it with other methods in terms of computational cost (FLOPs and parameters) and inference speed (FPS).
-Diffusion-based methods, such as RFFusion and MaskDiFuser, are not included because they require fixed input sizes and have low efficiency.
+To evaluate efficiency, we compare MAVFusion with representative methods in terms of FLOPs, parameters, and FPS.
+RFFusion, a diffusion-based method, is not included due to its fixed-size input requirement and high computational cost.

-As shown in \cref{tab3}, compared with the state-of-the-art video fusion method, our MAVFusion achieves clear improvements on all metrics.
-At 480P resolution, MAVFusion requires only 123.37G FLOPs, which is about 5.7\% of UniVF (2164.07G).
-At 720P, it uses only about 3.8\% of the computation.
-In terms of speed, MAVFusion is about 3.5 times faster at 480P and 4.56 times faster at 720P.
-When the total number of pixels increases by three times, the FLOPs of MAVFusion increase by only 2.17 times.
-This shows that its computational growth rate is lower than the pixel growth rate, proving its high efficiency.
-Although MAVFusion performs well overall, its speed and computation cost are still higher than very lightweight image fusion models such as TDFusion and SAGE.
-This is because video fusion must model temporal consistency and estimate optical flow, while image models only process single-frame spatial information.
-Overall, the proposed method achieves a good balance between performance and efficiency.
+As shown in \cref{tab3}, MAVFusion is much more efficient than video-fusion baselines.
+At 640$\times$480, MAVFusion uses only 123.37G FLOPs, about 6.6\% of VideoFusion (1874.00G) and 5.7\% of UniVF (2164.07G), while achieving the highest FPS (14.16).
+At 1280$\times$720, MAVFusion requires only 267.88G FLOPs, about 4.8\% of VideoFusion and 3.8\% of UniVF, and runs 2.22$\times$ faster than VideoFusion and 4.56$\times$ faster than UniVF.
+Moreover, when the number of pixels increases by 3$\times$, the FLOPs of MAVFusion increase by only 2.17$\times$, showing better scalability than VideoFusion and UniVF.
+Although its speed is lower than very lightweight image-fusion models such as TDFusion and SAGE, this is reasonable because video fusion requires temporal modeling and optical-flow estimation.
+Overall, MAVFusion achieves a favorable balance between fusion performance and computational efficiency.